AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 ### Prerequisites

-- ~~This module assumes that customer already has a vpc with atleast 2 public subnets allocated for Controller deployment.~~
 - The AWS Keypair should pre-exist and will be used by the lauch template to spin up Controller.
 - The S3 bucket for Controller backup should pre-exist.
 - The Auto Scaling group uses the AWS managed AWSServiceRoleForAutoScaling role for publishing alerts to SNS.